Tender Port

 Virgin Gorda: My Baths Adventure

 The tender ride from the ship to Spanish Town already had us grinning — water so clear we could see starfish on the bottom.
+Spanish Town itself is the oldest permanent settlement in the British Virgin Islands, founded in 1780 and nestled inside what geologists say is an ancient volcanic crater.
 We shared a safari taxi with six other excited cruisers up to The Baths and arrived just after opening (another pro move).
 The trail down is short but the second you step into the boulder field your jaw drops — house-sized granite spheres scattered like a giant's marbles, forming cathedral-like grottos with shafts of sunlight piercing turquoise pools.

 We waded waist-deep through the caverns, climbing wooden ladders, ducking under boulders, sometimes swimming short stretches where the water fills the passages.
 The sound is incredible — waves echoing off stone like distant thunder.
 Emerged at Devil's Bay and honestly lost the ability to speak: pure white sand, water every shade of blue, and only a handful of early birds sharing it with us.
 Snorkeled around the boulders and saw huge tarpon (easily 4–5 ft) patrolling the shadows, blue tangs in swirling schools, and a spotted eagle ray (6-ft wingspan) that ghosted past so gracefully I forgot to breathe.